Hassanat-Awodipe/me/article1.md

 > I did not know table of content could be added to a Jupyter Notebook unitl I started the Udacity Nanodegree and had to do some projects.
 The second project turned out to be a really long notebook so, my reviewer suggested I added a TOC.
 >
 > The previous project had a TOC so I just copied, pasted and edited accordingly but there was a limitation; my current project had several sub-sections.
 The TOC was designed such that the link to the section was embedded in the section name.
 For example, if you clicked `Conclusion`, it would take you directly to `Conclusion`.
-When I tried this with the *copy and paste template*, the links in the sub-sections redirected to the main section.
+When I tried this with the `copy and paste template`, the links in the sub-sections redirected to the main section.
 That method only worked for the main topics.
 >
 > Here is what I did: I had to learn a bit of html, at least the amount useful for Markdown cells.
 I will explain this using the first section in the image above which was taken from my Jupyter noebook.
 >
-> * The `<a></a>` tag defines a hyperlink
+> * The `<a></a>` tag defines a **hyperlink**
-> * href="#Data-Gathering" refers to the link destination
+> * href="#Data-Gathering" refers to the link destination.
+It is an **attribute** of the `a` tag
-> * `Data Gathering` is what you get to see i.e the statement in which the link is embedded or the link text.
+> * `Data Gathering` is what you get to see i.e the statement in which the link is embedded or the **link text**.
 >
-> You may check the image to understand the **hyperlink** and **link text** better
+> You may check the image to understand the hyperlink and link text better

 ```
 # Table of Content